Introduction to the U.S. National Contact Point

 Businesses face a range of different expectations for responsible practice from investors, consumers, employees, civil society organizations, the general public, and governments.
-To provide a coherent and comprehensive approach to responsible business conduct, the member governments of the Organization for Economic Cooperation and Development (OECD) and 11 non-member governments have endorsed the OECD Guidelines for Multinational Enterprises .
+To provide a coherent and comprehensive approach to responsible business conduct, the 38 member governments of the Organization for Economic Cooperation and Development (OECD) and 12 non-member governments have endorsed the OECD Guidelines for Multinational Enterprises .

 In 1976, the OECD established its Guidelines for Multinational Enterprises (“the Guidelines”), a comprehensive set of recommendations by governments to multinational enterprises (MNEs) to voluntarily adopt to minimize and resolve impacts which may arise from their operations in foreign jurisdictions and to encourage positive contributions to economic, social and environmental progress.
 The Guidelines cover issues such as human rights, environment, labor, anti-bribery, corporate governance, disclosure, supply chain management, and taxation.
 They have received broad support internationally, and are the only multilaterally agreed and comprehensive code of responsible business conduct that governments have committed to promoting.
 The Guidelines are not intended to override local law or expose MNEs to conflicting expectations.
 MNE compliance with the laws of the country in which they operate is a fundamental principle of the Guidelines.